q3769/semver-maven-plugin/README.md

 increments `1.2.3-beta.1` into `1.2.4`

+Assuming now is 1PM on Jan 31, 2021 in UTC time zone, then:

 ```shell
 mvn semver:calendar-major
 ```

-increments `1.23.4` or `20201231.2.3-beta.1` into `20210131.0.0`, assuming today Jan 31, 2021 in UTC time zone.
-A
+increments `1.23.4` into `2021.0.0`; or `20201225.2.3-beta.1` into `20210131.0.0`; `2021.2.3`
-convenience command to use calendar date as the SemVer major number.
-The original major version integer in the POM semver has to be smaller than the current time translated into date (with the pattern `yyyyMMdd`) in UTC time zone;
-otherwise the command errors out and no update will be performed to the POM.
+into `202101.0.0`; `20210131.2.3` into `2021013113.0.0`.
+A convenience command to use calendar date as the SemVer major number.
+The updated major tries to increase the accuracy of the current time stamp until the value is larger than the original.
+If the original major number is too large even when increasing the current time accuracy to milliseconds, then the command errors out and no update will be performed to the POM.

 ```shell
 mvn semver:calendar-minor
 ```

-increments `1.23.4` or `1.20201231.4-beta.1` into `1.20210131.0`, assuming today is Jan 31, 2021 in UTC time zone.
-Similar constraints apply as with `semver:calendar-major`.
+applies similar manipulations as with `semver:calendar-major`, to the `minor` normal version number of the original semver.

 ```shell
 mvn semver:calendar-patch
 ```

-increments `1.23.4` or `1.23.20201231-beta.1` into `1.23.20210131`, assuming today is Jan 31, 2021 in UTC time zone.
-Similar constraints apply as with `semver:calendar-major`.
+applies similar manipulations as with `semver:calendar-major`, to the `patch` normal version number of the original semver.

-### Finalize Current Version
+### Finalize current version

 ```shell
 mvn semver:finalize-current